 Check out our Fiat 500 versus Fiat 500 Electric head-to-head, or read our Fiat 500 review right here.

 2. Ford Fiesta

-The Fiesta is technically a class up, if you want to get all technical about it - it's a 'supermini' rather than a city car.
-But ignore that pedantry, because the Ford has been an iconic small car for four decades now - a proper city car in all but name.
+The Ford Fiesta is a 'supermini' rather than a city car, but that doesn’t change the fact that the Ford has been an iconic small car for four decades now, serving the British public with distinction in that time.
 The latest model is a classic, with enough space for four (five at a push) from a small footprint, a decent-sized boot and, most memorably, amazingly fun handling that combines road feel with genuine comfort.